l0ve2cr3ate/fullstack-open-2020/part3/phonebook-backend/README.md

 You use middleware like this:
 `app.use(middlewareName)`
 If you want your middleware functions to be executed before the route event handlers are called, you need to put them above your routes.

+### Notes part3 Deploying app to the internet

+**Same origin policy and CORS**
+_Cross origin resource sharing_ (CORS) = a mechanism that allows restricted resources on a webpage to be requested from another domain.
+Certain cross-domain requests are forbidden by default by the same-origin security policy.
+To allow requests from other origins you need to use CORS middleware.

+**Serving static files from the backend**
+To deploy the frontend one van copy the production build to the root of the backend directory and configure the backend to show the frontend's main page using `app.use(express.static('build'))`

+### Notes part3 Saving data to MongoDB

+MongoDB is a _document-database_, which are categorized under NoSQL db's.
+MongoDB stores _documents_ in _collections_, which are analogous to tables in relational db's.
+Data is stored as BSON objects, a binary representation of JSON documents.
+Mongoose is a _object document mapper_ which helps saving JS objects as Mongo documents.

+A _Schema_ maps to a MongoDB collection and defines the shape of documents within the collection.
+It tells Mongo how to store data. _Models_ are constructors compiled from Schema definitions.
+An instance of a model is called a _document_.
+Models are responsible for creating and reading documents.
+Document-db's are _schemaless_: the db itself does not care about the structure of the data that is stored.

+Save data --> `.save()`
+Search data --> `.find()`